 What is design thinking?

 “Design Thinking is a human-centered approach to innovation that draws from the designer’s toolkit to integrate the needs of people, the possibilities of technology, and the requirements for business cases.” - Tim Brown, CEO of IDEO

 Customer-centric approach, empathy, and intuition

-Five phases in the design thinking process
+The five phases in the design thinking process

 Phase 1: Empathize & understand

 The first stage entails a process of empathizing, in which a designer gets familiar with the target audience and market.
-This stage might be the most essential stage, as it builds the fundamentals of the entire end-product.
-This stage is also the most human-centered, as it focuses fully on the end-user, who they are, their needs, and their visions.
+This stage might be the most essential stage, as it builds the fundamentals of the end-product.
+This stage is also the most human-centered, as it focuses fully on the end-user, who they are, their needs, and their problems.
 This moment of, let’s call it brainstorming, revolves around the core skill of practicing empathy in design thinking: interviewing.
 You need a defined list of human-centered questions for your target group, in order to encapsulate their exact needs and wishes.
 Examples of questions like these are:

 - Why do you need this app, and how would you use it?